collorg/halfORM/README.md

 ## Constraining a relation

-when you instantiate an object with no arguments, its intention corresponds to all the data present in the corresponding relation.
+When you instantiate an object with no arguments, its intention corresponds to all the data present in the corresponding relation.
 ```Person()``` represents the set of people contained in the ```actor.person``` table (ie. there is no constraint on the set).
 You can get the number of elements in a relation whith the ```len``` function as in ```len(Person())```.

 To constrain a set, you must specify one or more values for the fields/columns in the set with a tuple of the form: ```(comp, value)```.